-In other words, it’s normal to want a bigger unit, though as far as women are concerned, it’s likely unnecessary.
+In other words, it’s normal to want a bigger unit, though as far as women are concerned, it’s not that necessary.

-There are numerous companies that prey on our lack of penis-confidence.
-There are countless pills and devices designed to help you make it bigger — and it seems a new medication or fad pops up every day.
+Despite this difference in male and female opinion, there are numerous companies that prey on our lack of penis confidence.
+There are countless pills and devices designed to help you make it bigger (or at least claim to make it bigger) -- and it seems a new drug or fad pops up every day.

-Penis stretching is just one technique available.
-And its non-invasive approach makes it a popular entry-level option.
+Penis stretching, or jelqing, is just one technique that’s available.
+And its non-invasive approach to increasing penis size (it requires no surgery, or even medication) has made it an increasingly popular option.

-Everyone wants to know if they’re “normal” — the way they think, the way they look, and yes, the size of their junk.
+Just about everyone wants to know if they’re “normal” -- the way they think, the way they look, and yes, the size of their junk.

 Penises, like humans, come in all shapes and sizes.
 So, defining what “normal” looks like can be difficult.

 In a study published in the journal BJU International in 2014, a group of researchers attempted to put some numbers to it by analyzing the measurements of thousands of penises, then using the collected data to determine how large a typical penis really is.